-A broader type of grapheme cluster includes all spacing combining marks, such as the spacing (but dependent) vowel signs in Indic scripts.
-For example, this includes U+093F (fc) DEVANAGARI VOWEL SIGN I. This type of grapheme cluster is called an extended combining character sequence (or XCSS).
-This is an extension of both the default grapheme cluster and the original Unicode notion of a combining character sequence.
-Extended combining character sequence to default grapheme clusters, because it provides better results for Indic scripts such as Tamil.
+An important tailoring of the default grapheme cluster is an extension to include all spacing combining marks, such as the spacing (but dependent) vowel signs in Indic scripts.
+For example, this includes U+093F (1) DEVANAGARI VOWEL SIGN I. This tailoring of grapheme cluster is called an extended default grapheme cluster (or XDGC).
+Extended default grapheme clusters should be used in implementations in preference to default grapheme clusters, because it provides better results for Indic scripts such as Tamil.